-Currently there are 95,523 miles of roadway in Tennessee.
-Of this amount, the Tennessee Department of Transportation (TDOT) controls 13,807 miles of roadway and 3,961 miles of this are classified as scenic.
+As of December 31, 2016, there were 95,737 miles of public roads in Tennessee, 13,884 miles are maintained by the Tennessee Department of Transportation (TDOT) and 3,961 of these miles are classified as scenic.

 Litter prevention and pickup efforts are critical to keeping roadways safe and maintaining the natural beauty of Tennessee.
-TDOT spends approximately $15 million annually on litter prevention and pickup.
-This figure also includes maintenance contracts that require litter removal before right-of-way mowing.
+TDOT spends approximately $15 million annually on the programs described in this report and right-of-way maintenance contracts.

 Litter Grants are available to all 95 counties.
 The amount of funding a county receives is determined by a formula based on population and road miles.
 The Litter Grant Program supports a variety of programs and activities that help reduce litter throughout Tennessee.
-Through the efforts with collaborative county partners, the Litter Grant Program is responsible for removing an average of 11,300 tons of litter each year.
-Over the 33 year history of the program (1983 to 2016) this equates to the removal of more than 310,000 tons of litter from our roadways.
+Through the efforts of collaborative county partners, the Litter Grant Program is responsible for removing an average of 11,300 tons of litter each year.
+Over the 34 year history of the program (1983 to 2017) this equates to the removal of more than 321,000 tons of litter from our roadways.

-Click here to view the FY16 Litter Grant Report (PDF)
+Click here to view the FY17 Litter Grant Report (PDF)

 Partnership with Keep Tennessee Beautiful